quixio/quix-docs/docs/platform/tutorials/image-processing/object-detection.md

 There  also some tasks for you to carry out in the following sections.

+## 👩‍🔬 Lab - Examine the application code

 You now learn how to examine the code for the service.
+You may want to fix bugs in it, or otherwise improve the code for a service.
+Once the code is edited, you can use the `Redeploy` button the redeploy the service, even if it is already running.

 1. Click the panel indicated in the screenshot: